Greenhouse Gas Inventory

 Each updated Greenhouse Gas Inventory Report uses reported data from air pollution sources and other data, such as the U.S. Environmental Protection Agency’s State Greenhouse Gas Emissions and Removals dataset or the State Inventory Tool.

 The Greenhouse Gas Inventory is published every two years.
-The next inventory will be released in 2023.
-Major changes anticipated in the 2023 inventory include:
+The Final 2023 Statewide Greenhouse Gas Inventory has been published and can be found in the links below:

 Past Greenhouse Gas Inventory Publications: